dapr/docs-zh/content/zh-hans/reference/api/pubsub_api.md

 #### Expected HTTP Response

 An HTTP 2xx response denotes successful processing of message.
+An HTTP 2xx response denotes successful processing of message.
 For richer response handling, a JSON encoded payload body with the processing status can be sent:

 ```json
 {